The Best Guacamole Recipe

-This Guacamole has the perfect texture and combination of flavors, with chunky mashed avocados mixed with fresh lime juice, jalapeno, white onion, tomatoes, and cilantro.
+This is the best guacamole recipe I have ever made!
+It has the perfect texture — not too mushy and not too chunky — and a wonderfully balanced combination of flavors.
+Ripe avocados are lightly mashed and mixed with fresh lime juice, jalapeño, white onion, tomatoes, and cilantro.

-Everyone seems to have their own way of making it, but the best guacamole is one that’s kept in the classic flavor profile, if you ask me.
+Everyone seems to have their own way of making it, but I believe the best guacamole is one that’s kept in the classic flavor profile.

-The richness of the avocado is the star, balanced by fresh and bright lime juice, and accented by bits of onion, cilantro, tomato, and jalapeno.
+The richness of the avocado should be the star of this classic dip, balanced by fresh and bright lime juice, and accented by bits of onion, cilantro, tomato, and jalapeño.

 - ripe avocados